mattsolo1/django-react-start/README.md

 npm run server                     # start a dev server with hot-reloading on port 3000

 # open the site by directly opening the static html file.
 The client-side code will use ajax to retrieve the initial bundle.
-# The webpack server here is running on port 3000, but it proxies ajax requests to the python server on port 8000 (see server.js)
 open http://localhost:3000/assets/bundles/hello.html

+# NOTE: the webpack server here is running on port 3000, but it proxies ajax requests to the python server on port 8000 (see server.js)

 ```

 -------